sebsto/amplify-android-getting-started/05_add_api_database.md

 ## Add API CRUD Methods to the `Backend` Class

 Let's add 3 methods to call our API: a method to query the Note, a method to create a new Note, and a method to delete a Note.
-Notice that these method works on the app data model (`Note`) to make it easy to interact from the User Interface.
-These method transparently convert `Note` to GraphQL's `NoteData` objects.
+Notice that these methods work on the app data model (`Note`) to make it easy to interact from the User Interface.
+These methods transparently convert `Note` to GraphQL's `NoteData` objects.

 **Open** the `Backend.kt` file and **add the following** snippet at the end of the `Backend` class: